bramgrooten/sparc/README.md

 # SPARC

-This repository contains our open-source code for the SPARC paper on generalization in RL:

 **Out-of-Distribution Generalization with a SPARC: Racing 100 Unseen Vehicles with a Single Policy**
 _Bram Grooten, Patrick MacAlpine, Kaushik Subramanian, Peter Stone, Peter R. Wurman_
 Accepted as an **oral** at AAAI 2026.